 Review of Noor

-Noor is a story of love and hate, the hate fuelled by greed, fear, and ignorance.
-It means light in Arabic, and is the name of the giant structures in the Northern Nigerian desert that are used for harnessing wind energy.
+Noor is a story of love and hate, the hate-fuelled by greed, fear, and ignorance.
+It means light in Arabic and is the name of the giant structures in the Northern Nigerian desert that are used for harnessing wind energy.

 In the book, Sahara Solaris is owned by Oracle, and there is also mention of Oracle wind turbines (Chapter 3).
-I am a bit confused as to whether Oracle and Ultimate Corp are the same or is this a story of good versus evil as well?
+I am a bit confused as to whether Oracle and Ultimate Corp are the same or are this a story of good versus evil as well?

 I enjoyed reading this book.
-The make-believe world of a futuristic Nigeria, biotechnology and other futuristic technology are imaginative and fascinating.
+In the make-believe world of a futuristic Nigeria, biotechnology and other futuristic technology are imaginative and fascinating.
 The action is almost relentless as AO and DNA are chased across Northern Nigeria.
 The few periods of calm, when they can just relax, rest, and be are equally powerful.
 This is where we learn about their humanity, a man and a woman with pasts.
 Here too, we get to see much more of AO than DNA.
 While both of them have a role to play in the struggle, both being worthy, AO discovers her power.
 She gets strength from her cracks to do the unimaginable.